Jerald-Joyson/devscript-stackup/README.md

 ## How to Run

-With the project configured, follow these steps to run [Your Project Name]:
+With the project configured, follow these steps to run devscript-stackup:

 => Start the Development Server: